AME Aircraft Maintenance Engineer

 - order and maintain inventory of parts and supplies.

-Aircraft mechanics may progress to lead hand, shop supervisor or aircraft inspector.
-Aircraft mechanics may acquire further endorsements for their AME license allowing them to inspect and certify a broader range of aircraft and aircraft systems.
+AMEs may progress to lead hand, shop supervisor or aircraft inspector.
+AMEs may acquire further endorsements for their license allowing them to inspect and certify a broader range of aircraft and aircraft systems.

 AME licenses are issued in the following categories: